5 Hidden Dangers of Varicose Veins

 Edema

-Edema is a medical term for leg swelling.
-Leg swelling may occur in patients with varicose veins due to the pressure that builds up within the veins.
-Fluid from the blood can leak into the surrounding tissue.
+Edema, or leg swelling, may occur in patients with varicose veins due to the pressure that builds within the veins.
+Fluid from the blood can leak into the surrounding tissue, causing swelling.

 Your skin may even leak the fluid, which can appear clear or yellowish.
-As a result, this can lead to changes in skin color and hardening of the skin.
+This can lead to changes in skin color and hardening of the skin.

-If the swelling is severe enough, you may find yourself not being able to put on shoes.
+In some cases, if the swelling is severe enough, you may even struggle to put your shoes on.

 Varicose Eczema

-Cellulitis is a skin infection that can spread to other areas of the body.
-It can cause high fever or chills, nausea, vomiting, enlarging or hardening of the reddened area, increased pain, and numbness.
-In rare cases, individuals may require surgery to remove the dead skin tissue.
+Cellulitis can cause fever, chills, nausea, vomiting, enlarging or hardening of the reddened area, increased pain, and numbness.
+Cellulitis can also spread to other areas of the body.
+In rare cases, individuals may even need surgery to remove the dead skin tissue.

 Hemorrhage

-Since there is a more significant amount of blood pooling below the skin's surface, trauma to the leg such as a cut or hit can cause a substantial amount of bleeding.
-Bleeding may sometimes occur spontaneously as well.
+People with varicose veins can have a significant amount of blood pooling below the skin’s surface.
+This means a cut or hit to the leg can cause a large amount of bleeding.
+This bleeding may occur spontaneously in some cases; no cut or hit is needed.

-Individuals may first notice the problem when they feel blood running down their leg.
-As a result, they may also be feeling faint.
+Someone may first notice the problem when they feel blood running down their leg.
+As a result, they may start feeling faint.
 It may take longer than usual for bleeding to stop if the injury is extensive, which can even be life-threatening.

+Older patients may be at a higher risk of spontaneous bleeding due to thin-walled veins(3).
 Such was the case of a 66-year-old woman found dead in her home, surrounded by a large quantity of blood.
 The cause?
-Massive bleeding from ruptured varicosity.
-(4)
+Massive bleeding from ruptured varicosity(4).

 Thrombophlebitis

 Thrombophlebitis is inflammation of a vein caused by a blood clot.
-Thrombophlebitis usually occurs in the superficial veins (veins closest to the skin).
-Symptoms may include swelling, unexplained limb pain or tenderness, redness of the skin, and difficulty walking.
+Thrombophlebitis usually occurs in the superficial veins closest to the skin.
+Symptoms may include swelling, limb pain or tenderness, skin redness, and difficulty walking.

-Most bouts of superficial thrombophlebitis can last anywhere from two to six weeks.
-If the cause of superficial thrombophlebitis is associated with varicose veins, some individuals may have reoccurring episodes.
+Most cases of superficial thrombophlebitis can last anywhere from two to six weeks.
+When superficial thrombophlebitis stems from varicose veins, individuals can have recurring episodes.

 In some cases, thrombophlebitis may lead to deep vein thrombosis (DVT).
-This condition happens when the clot in the superficial vein extends further up to where the superficial veins and the deep veins meet.
+This happens when the clot in the superficial vein extends further up and meets the deep veins.

 Pulmonary Embolism

-According to a recent study of 425,968 adults, varicose veins significantly increase the risk of deep vein thrombosis.
-(5)
+According to a recent study of over 400,000 adults, varicose veins significantly increase the risk of deep vein thrombosis(5).

-Deep vein thrombosis (DVT) occurs when a blood clot forms in one or more of the deep veins in your body (typically in your legs).
-DVT may cause leg pain and swelling but can also occur with no symptoms.
+Deep vein thrombosis, or DVT, occurs when a blood clot forms in one or more deep veins in your body, typically in your legs.
+DVT may cause leg pain and swelling.
+However, it can also occur with no symptoms.

 How does this happen, and why is it deadly?
-First, let’s understand how our body works.
+Let's explain how the body works:

-If a blood clot gets clogged in one of the arteries that go from the heart to the lungs, it can cause severe damage to your lungs and deprive oxygen levels in your blood.
+If a blood clot becomes clogged in one of these arteries, it can cause severe damage to your lungs and deprive your blood of oxygen.

-The lack of oxygen can harm other organs in your body.
-If the blockage is significant, pulmonary embolism can lead to death.
+This lack of oxygen then harms other organs in your body.
+And in the case of a significant blockage, pulmonary embolism can lead to death.

 Treatment

-Luckily, venous insufficiency is a medical problem that is treatable by a safe, minimally invasive treatment, which has zero downtime and is covered by insurance.
+Fortunately, venous insufficiency is treatable with a safe, minimally invasive treatment, often with zero downtime, and covered by insurance.

-The first step is getting an ultrasound by a vascular ultra-tech who is specifically trained to look for signs of venous reflux (the medical term for veins that no longer circulate blood properly).
+The first step is to receive an ultrasound by a vascular ultra-tech specifically trained to look for signs of venous reflux (that’s medical speak for veins that no longer circulate blood properly).

-If reflux is present, then a treatment called radiofrequency ablation can be performed by a vein specialist.
+If reflux is present, a vein specialist may perform radiofrequency ablation.
 This non-surgical treatment uses gentle heat to collapse the damaged vein.
-The collapsed vein gets reabsorbed by the body, and you get back to living pain-free.
+The body then reabsorbs the collapsed vein, and you are back to living pain-free.

-Patients report minimal discomfort and get back to activities the very same day.
-Don’t wait any longer.
-Take action and avoid potentially harmful consequences down the road.
+Patients report minimal discomfort and can return to daily activities the same day.

-Vein Specialist Centers has successfully treated hundreds of happy individuals who no longer feel pain and discomfort in their legs.
+Vein Specialist Centers has successfully treated thousands of happy individuals who no longer feel pain and discomfort in their legs.
+Book your consultation today and take the first step toward healthier veins and a healthier you.

 References